Delaware Corporation Guide

 - Maintain a physical street address (not a P.O.
 Box) within the State of Delaware.

-The main purpose of a Delaware Registered Agent is to receive “Service of Process” on behalf of the corporation.
-This includes official court filings, such as lawsuits and subpoenas, as well as state tax notifications.
+The main purpose of a Delaware Registered Agent is to receive and forward “Service of Process” on behalf of the corporation.
+This includes official court filings, such as lawsuits and subpoenas, as well as Delaware Annual Report notifications.
+The Delaware Registered Agent does not forward business mail.
+Your Delaware corporation does not need a separate office address or virtual office, other thanks its Registered Agent address.

 To officially establish your Delaware corporation, you need to file a Certificate of Incorporation with the Delaware Secretary of State.
 This document creates the public record of the company’s existence.